Slack vs Microsoft Teams: Finding the Best Fit for Your Business

 Slack-vs-teams-cover

-Slack vs Teams: Teams offers more value for money
+Slack vs Microsoft Teams: Teams is more cost-efficient

-Unfortunately, Slack’s no-cost plan is fairly limiting, even for small businesses and freelancers.
-It only allowed me to get a taste of the app’s basic features, such as:
+Unfortunately, the Slack free plan limits continue to be stifling, even for small businesses.
+The no-cost tier only allowed me to get a taste of the app’s basic features, such as:

 • 1-on-1 video and audio calls